Chapter 7: DistributedWorker

 7. Repeat: Goes back to checking the queue for the next job.

 Distributed Emphasis: The magic happens when you run multiple DistributedWorker instances.
 They can run on the same machine or, more importantly, on different machines.
-They all connect to the same shared WorkQueue and CheckpointStore.
+They all connect to the same shared WorkQueue and distributed stores (ContextStore, ErrorStore, etc.).
 This allows them to work together in parallel, processing different tasks for different workflow runs (or even different tasks for the same run if a step used Transition::NextAll).
 This parallel, distributed processing is Floxide's core strength.

 How a DistributedWorker Uses Floxide Components